About Me

 In 2016, a year after moving to Chicago, I enrolled in the doctoral program in sociology at the University of Chicago, graduating in 2020.
 Throughout my tenure at the University of Chicago, I continued to engage in applied research; this includes conducting qualitative research in Chicago on behalf of West Health Institute, a San Diego-based nonprofit focused on healthy aging, and doing program evaluation for Umoja, a nonprofit focused on providing restorative justice programming in Chicago Public Schools.
 Related to this, I am a current Fulbright Scholar, where my work has focused on understanding the implementation of restorative justice in juvenile courts in Port of Spain, Trinidad.

-I currently run the Center for Cultural Humility at Cornell University and Research Lateral, or ReLateral, a “community lab” that concentrates on health disparities.
+I currently run the Center for Cultural Humility at the University of California Berkeley and Research Lateral, or ReLateral, a “community lab” that concentrates on health disparities.
 I also collaborate with the University of Chicago Department of Medicine on the Delta Rural Health Study, an NIH-funded study focused on opioid use in rural areas.
 As part of this ongoing project, I serve as the leader of the qualitative core.

 My present research focus and personal passion is health in post-industrial, “Rust Belt” cities.
 Connecting back to my Michigan roots and my interest in psychological trauma, my dissertation focused on the psychosocial and economic impacts of the Flint Water Crisis on the city’s residents.